-Ah, the handoff of a sales ready lead from Marketing to Sales.
+Ah, the handoff of a qualified lead from Marketing to Sales.
 It’s what we as marketers work so hard for and it’s what a salesperson has been dreaming of since day one.
-Just thinking about generating, educating and nurturing a lead through the inbound process until they’re ready for Sales to enter the frame makes me smile and I can’t image a salesperson would feel much different.
+Just thinking about generating, educating and nurturing a lead through the inbound process until they’re ready for Sales to enter the frame makes me smile and I can’t imagine a salesperson would feel much different.
 Is that weird?
 Whatever, don’t judge us.

 Above all else, Sales must follow these tips before and during the initial contact of a lead in order to properly connect with their prospect.

 Contact the lead using the requested or promised medium

 Often times, inbound leads are given the opportunity to request contact via their preferred channel whether that be phone, email or other.
 If none are requested, marketing websites will often promise that Sales will contact the lead via a specific channel.
 As we continue to move further into the age of the customer, everyone connected to a business must realize that attention to this sort of detail can mean all the difference for the prospect.

 Be timely when contacting the lead